Board of Directors

 Law Society of British Columbia appointee

 Jennifer completed her Bachelor of Commerce degree at the University of British Columbia and obtained a Juris Doctor degree from the University of Victoria.
-She is the past Chair of the Canadian Bar Association Wills and Trusts subsection (Vancouver) and is currently the Chair of the Youth Futures Education Fund Advisory Committee (the Fund provides financial assistance to former youth in care attending post secondary education on a BC Tuition Waiver) and Secretary of the Burrard Yacht Club.
+She has been on many volunteer boards and is the past Chair of the Canadian Bar Association Wills and Trusts subsection (Vancouver).

 Member at large